BeamMW/docs-gitbook/dev/beam-technology/mimblewimble.md

 # Mimblewimble

-Mimblewimble is an innovative confidential cryptocurrency protocol described initially in a whitepaper published in October 2016 by an anonymous author under the pseudonym of Tom Elvis Jedusor.&#x20;
+Mimblewimble is an innovative confidential cryptocurrency protocol described initially in a whitepaper published in October 2016 by an anonymous author under the pseudonym of Tom Elvis Jedusor.

 ![Screenshot of MW whitepaper as it was published](../.gitbook/assets/MW.PNG)